spencertipping/phi/doc/evaluation.md

 **Q:** should we have the GC be self-hosting?
 Then we're targeting asm.js, and we get good native code generation with lifecycle analysis, potentially. i.e. we can constant-fold aspects of GC.

+**Q:** should IO include construct/destruct events and then be parsed?
+Arguably IO isn't so much for side effects as it is a timeline.